Perfect pure quantum state transfer via state restoring and ancilla measurement: Algorithm for perfect state transfer

 It remains to select and remove the garbage.
 However, this is not a simple problem because we would like to resolve it using only the local manipulations at the extended receiver leaving the nodes of the sender and transmission line untouched.
 This is done in Secs.\ref{Section:FixEx} and \ref{Section:ArbStTr}.
-Here we just show how this problem can be resolved if we disregard the requirement of using only the local operations at the extended receiver.
+Here we just show how the problem of garbage removal can be resolved if we disregard the requirement of using only the local operations at the extended receiver { and allow operating with all nodes of the communication line.}